 As you saw from the above, the read range is a factor of many issues.
 As you work yourself through the tag and reader datasheets with the aid of expert tools and good standards, you can connect the dots with relative ease.
 This process transforms opinions into facts.

 I’d appreciate your comments and suggestions around these topics.
-New perspectives are always welcome - please drop me a line at my email.
+New perspectives are always welcome.

 Download our application note “Read Range Test with Voyantic Tagformance” to learn how easy it is to test the read range!